Glossary of terms

 child task

-A task is a child of the task which encounters its task generating code.
+A task is another task’s child when the latter encounters its task generating code.

 construct

 A construct is an executable directive and its associated statement.
-Unlike the OpenMP terminology, we will explicitly refer to the lexical scope of a constructor or the dynamic extent of a construct when needed.
+Unlike the OpenMP terminology, we explicitly refer to the lexical scope of a construct or the dynamic extent of a construct when needed.

 data environment

-The data environment is formed by the set of variables associated with a given task.
+The data environment of a task is formed by its associated set of variables.

 declarative directive